yuzs/ExpressionTree-Tutorial/docs/pages/documentation/conditional-expression/condition.md

 Expression conditionExpr = Expression.Condition(
     Expression.Constant(num > 10),
     Expression.Constant("num is greater than 10"),
-    Expression.Constant("num is smaller than 10")
+    Expression.Constant("num is smaller or equal to 10") );
-    );

 // The following statement first creates an expression tree,